loganrower/Lettuce-Greenhouse-Production-Control/README.md

     * `eval_env.py`
     * `gh_eval.py`
 - First ensure that the evalulation environment has the parameters appropriately set for the experiment you would like to run.
 Next, go into the `gh_eval` file.
 This file will save plots into the `Best_Plots` directory, and specifically `eval_model`.
 There are currently some plots from previous runs that have been documented in `bestmodels.md` so if wanting to run one of those models you should achieve the same results if you change the zip file that you are loading in to the appropriate name from `bestmodels.md` or if there is a newer model that you would like to run then go into the models directory and copy the relative path for the zip file.

+**Report**
+ If wanting to view the report on this project then see the report in the report directory.
+This report outlines various experiments that were conducted with these environments, and analyzes the various reward functions and methods performed.